Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Cabramatta, placing the area among the bottom 25% of areas assessed nationally

-Cabramatta has recorded around 56 residential properties granted approval per year over the past five financial years ending June 2021.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Cabramatta recorded around 56 residential properties granted approval per year over the past five financial years ending June 2021.
 This totals an estimated 280 homes.
-As of April 2026, 31 approvals have been recorded in Cabramatta.
-The population decline in recent years has maintained adequate housing supply relative to demand, resulting in a balanced market with good buyer choice.
+By May 2026, 31 approvals have been recorded.
+The population decline in recent years has not affected housing supply relative to demand, maintaining a balanced market with good buyer choice.

-New properties are constructed at an average value of $429,000, slightly above the regional average.
-In this financial year ending June 2026, there have been $12.0 million in commercial approvals, indicating balanced commercial development activity.
+New properties are constructed at an average value of $429,000, slightly above the regional average, indicating focus on quality developments.
+This financial year has seen $12.0 million in commercial approvals, suggesting balanced commercial development activity.

-New development in Cabramatta consists of 61.0% standalone homes and 39.0% townhouses or apartments.
-This blend offers choices across price ranges, from spacious family homes to more accessible compact options.
+New development consists of 61.0% standalone homes and 39.0% townhouses or apartments, offering choices across price ranges from spacious family homes to more accessible compact options.
 Notably, developers are constructing more detached housing than the existing pattern implies (39.0% at Census), reflecting strong demand for family homes amid densification trends.
 With around 426 people per dwelling approval, Cabramatta shows a developed market.
-Future projections based on current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
-According to the latest AreaSearch quarterly estimate, Cabramatta is projected to add 1,993 residents by 2041.
+Future projections show Cabramatta adding 1,994 residents by 2041, based on the latest AreaSearch quarterly estimate ending March 2023.
+Current development patterns suggest new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development